jihunhwang/jihunhwang.github.io/notes.md

 - Spring 2017, MATH 621 Complex Analysis taught by Professor [Tom Weston](https://www.math.umass.edu/directory/faculty/tom-weston)
 - Spring 2016, MATH 421 Undergraduate Complex Analysis taught by Professor [Bruce Turkington](http://www.math.umass.edu/directory/emeritus-faculty/bruce-turkington)

+# Notes for myself

+- [Quick Analysis & Topology review for Functional Analysis](): This is the compilation of the notes I made in Winter 2020 to prepare myself for Math 725 in Fall 2020.